redHaunter/aws-deepracer/docs/Visual_SLAM_Instructions_Sim.md

 ### This instruction offers guidance on configuring Visual SLAM (VSLAM) for DeepRacer within the simulation environment.

 ## Overview

-When implementing Visual SLAM, it is imperative to select a robust ROS-integrated package for crafting a 3D map.
-In this documentation, we have chosen the [rtabmap package](http://wiki.ros.org/rtabmap_ros) for this crucial task.
+When implementing Visual SLAM, selecting a robust ROS-integrated package for crafting a 3D map is crucial.
+In this documentation, we have chosen the [rtabmap package](http://wiki.ros.org/rtabmap_ros) for this important task.
 With the rtabmap package, we can effortlessly generate a 3D point cloud of the surrounding environment and a 2D occupancy grid map for streamlined navigation.

-This package boasts versatility by offering various approaches tailored to the available sensors and devices on the robot.
-Given that we are working with the Deepracer robot, we have access to a stereo camera and LiDAR sensors, which we can leverage effectively to construct our 3D map.
+This package offers versatility by providing various approaches tailored to the available sensors and devices on the robot.
+Given that we are working with the Deepracer robot, we have access to stereo cameras and LiDAR sensors, which we can effectively leverage to construct our 3D map.

-In the subsequent sections of this documentation, we will delve into the 'Stereo a' approach, as outlined in the [official setup page](http://wiki.ros.org/rtabmap_ros/Tutorials/SetupOnYourRobot).
-By adopting this approach, we can generate depth images and, by meticulously employing the appropriate packages, ensure that the 'rtabmap' package produces the map data as originally planned.
+In the subsequent sections of this documentation, we will explore the `Stereo A` approach, as outlined in the [official setup page](http://wiki.ros.org/rtabmap_ros/Tutorials/SetupOnYourRobot).
+By adopting this approach, we can generate depth images and, by carefully employing the appropriate packages, ensure that the `rtabmap` package produces the map data as originally planned.

-Before proceeding to the subsequent sections of this documentation, it is essential to install the relevant packages mentioned on the linked page.
+Before proceeding to the subsequent sections of this documentation, it is important to install the relevant packages mentioned on the linked page.

 ## Establishing Connections with Vision Processing Nodes
 In this section, we leverage the `stereo_image_proc` package to perform critical vision processing tasks, including the correction of distortion and colorization of raw images, all conducted on calibrated cameras.
 Furthermore, we calculate the disparity image using [OpenCV's block matching](https://docs.opencv.org/2.4/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.html#stereobm) algorithms, enabling us to generate a point cloud using this node.
 Disparity image can be shown using the below command:

 	ros2 run image_view disparity_view image:=/disparity

-However, before diving into these tasks, it is imperative to modify some of the sensor names defined in the `deepracer_description/models/xacro/sensor/deepracer_gazebo_stereo_cameras.xacro` file.
+However, before diving into these tasks, it is crucial to modify some of the sensor names defined in the `deepracer_description/models/xacro/sensor/deepracer_gazebo_stereo_cameras.xacro` file.
 This adjustment is essential to ensure the accurate remapping of raw image and camera information topics.
 > `zed_camera_left_sensor` changed to `zed_camera/left`
 >  `zed_camera_right_sensor` changed to `zed_camera/right`

-As the URDF of the mentioned sensors is written in ROS1, we need to make changes to specific tag names in the aforementioned xacro file:
+As the URDF of the mentioned sensors is written in ROS1, we need to make changes to specific tag names in the xacro file mentioned above:

 > `cameraName` changed to `camera_name`
 > `frameName` changed to `frame_name`